van001/lesscode-fp/README.md

 # Overview

-This repo is about my learning of functional programming and coming up with a language agnostic librrary of fucntion, which I am use to solve many real-world problems.
+This repo is about my learning of functional programming and coming up with a language agnostic librrary of functions, which can be applied to solve many real-world problems.

 In functional programming languages :